CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm_c6a.anysize.md

 `aws ec2 run-instances --debug --key-name cmaqv5.4 --security-group-ids launch-wizard-179 --region us-east-1 --ebs-optimized --cpu-options CoreCount=96,ThreadsPerCore=1 --cli-input-json file://runinstances-config.gp3.json`

-### Use the following command to obtain the public IP address of the machine.
+Use the following command to obtain the public IP address of the machine.

 `aws ec2 describe-instances --region=us-east-1 --filters "Name=image-id,Values=ami-051ba52c157e4070c" | grep -A 3 PublicIpAddress`

 Also verify that it has switched from an initializing state to a running state.

-### Login to the ec2 instance

-Note, the following command must be modified to specify your key, and ip address (obtained from the previous command):
-Note, you will get a connection refused if you try to login prior to the ec2 instance being ready to run (takes ~5 minutes for initialization).

-`ssh -v -Y -i ~/downloads/your-pem.pem ubuntu@ip.address`

-### Login to the ec2 instance again, so that you have two windows logged into the machine.

-`ssh -Y -i ~/downloads/your-pem.pem ubuntu@your-ip-address`